 Where golden pothos has gold streaks, marble queen has white ones: lots of them.
 The leaves are heavily variegated with white and cream against green, with some leaves coming out almost entirely pale.
 That’s beautiful, but it comes with a tradeoff: the more white on a leaf, the less chlorophyll, which means marble queen grows more slowly than golden or neon and needs a bit more light to thrive.

-Research in plant physiology confirms this pattern: leaves with more than 50% white or pale tissue have measurably reduced photosynthetic capacity, which is why heavily variegated cultivars consistently need brighter conditions to maintain healthy growth.
+That white tissue matters for care: the paler the leaf, the less green tissue it has to power growth.
+Heavily variegated cultivars need brighter conditions to stay healthy and keep their pattern.
+For a full breakdown of watering, light, and variegation troubleshooting, see our marble queen pothos care guide.
 If you’re not sure what “bright indirect” actually means in your home, our guide to grow lights for indoor plants can help you think it through.

 Give marble queen a bright indirect spot and she’ll reward you with some of the most dramatic foliage in the pothos family.